mozilla/ichnaea/README.rst

 See `the full docs`_ for more information.

-Please use http://bugzilla.mozilla.org to report issues, using the Services::Location component.
+Please use `our github tracker <https://github.com/mozilla/ichnaea/issues>`_ to report issues.

 License